ExMacro/hass_ensto_ble/README.md

 ### Set the device time
 1. Home Assistant shows a notification if the device time differs more than one minute from Home Assistant time
+2. Time is handled internally in UTC to ensure consistent operation across time zones
-2. To synchronize the time:
+3. To synchronize the time:
    - Go to Developer Tools > Services
    - Select service `hass_ensto_ble.set_device_time`
    - Select your thermostat's DateTime entity
    - Click "CALL SERVICE"
-3. Navigate to Settings > Devices & services > [Your thermostat]
+4. Navigate to Settings > Devices & services > [Your thermostat]
-4. Verify that the DateTime sensor shows the correct time
+5. Verify that the DateTime sensor shows the correct local time
+6. The notification will automatically disappear once the time is synchronized

 The notification will automatically disappear once the time is synchronized.